 In short, it doesn’t feel like much of a step up from last year’s edition.
 Keyboard travel is shallow, which isn’t really any different to that of the 2017 lineup.
 But the layout, especially compared to that of older MacBook Pros, feels claustrophobic.
 I have fairly large hands with a full octave span, so those with smaller paws may find this isn’t an issue.

 I’m less happy with the overall typing sensation.
 At times, the keyboard was actually painful to type on.
 I got the impression that even if the layout had been stretched across a larger surface area, I still wouldn’t have enjoyed working on it.

 Admittedly, I became used to the odd typing sensation after a week of solid use, but on temporarily moving back to my old MacBook Pro 2013 with its old school scissor switches and the Dell XPS 15 2-in-1 with its fancy maglev keys, I again felt the butterfly switches where a little uncomfortable by comparison.

 The trackpad is super-responsive and smooth to the touch.
 Scrolling through pages, emails and articles using a two-fingered drag proved nice and breezy.
-But on occasion, its depresses awkwardly, which makes clicking on items difficult.
+But on occasion, it depresses awkwardly, which makes clicking on items difficult.

 Even after tweaking sensitivity, and toggling Force Touch (tap to click, rather than press to click), I couldn’t find a happy medium.
 There’s slight flex towards the bottom of the pad, which makes for a more definite click, but this makes me question the trackpad’s longevity.
-If something is flexing, it generally isn’t a good sign.
+If something is flexing, that generally isn’t a good sign.